Skip to main content

 How does Edward C. Merlo Institute of Environmental Studies rank in CA?

-Edward C. Merlo Institute of Environmental Studies is ranked #2147 out of 9,533 schools in CA.
+Edward C. Merlo Institute of Environmental Studies ranks #889 of 9,539 schools in CA.

 What is Edward C. Merlo Institute of Environmental Studies's MySchoolScout rating?

-Edward C. Merlo Institute of Environmental Studies has a composite rating of 7.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Edward C. Merlo Institute of Environmental Studies has a current MySchoolScout rating of 8.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Edward C. Merlo Institute of Environmental Studies?